Blue Cash Preferred® vs. Chase Freedom Unlimited®

 Rewards

-Earn 6% cash back on up to $6,000 spent at U.S. supermarkets annually, 6% on select U.S. streaming services, unlimited 3% back at U.S. gas stations and transit purchases, and 1% back on everything else
+Earn 6% cash back at U.S. supermarkets on up to $6,000 per year in eligible purchases (then 1%); 6% cash back on select U.S. streaming subscriptions; 3% cash back at eligible U.S. gas stations and on transit (including taxis/rideshare, parking, tolls, trains, buses and more) purchases; and 1% cash back on other purchases.

 Redeeming Rewards

-Cash back rewards do not expire so long as account is open and there is no minimum for redemption.
-Rewards can be redeemed for cash back as a statement credit or direct deposit, gift cards, travel through Chase Travel, Amazon purchases, and Apple Ultimate Rewards® Store purchases.
+There is no minimum for redemption.
+Rewards can be redeemed for cash back as a statement credit, gift cards, travel through Chase Travel, Amazon purchases, and Apple Ultimate Rewards® Store purchases.

 Intro 0% Apr

-Enjoy 0% intro APR on purchases and balance transfers for 12 months from the date of account opening, then RegAPR
+Enjoy 0% intro APR on purchases and balance transfers for intro_apr_duration from the date of account opening, then RegAPR

-Enjoy 0% intro APR for the first 15 months on new purchases and balance transfers, then RegAPR
+Enjoy 0% intro APR for the first intro_apr_duration on new purchases and balance transfers, then RegAPR

 Foreign Transaction Fees